mchenier/tplink-hs110-pump-monitor/README.md

 # Alert / Log

-Every time the device start or stop there will be an entry in a log file of the name you choose.
+Alert when device start.
+Alert when device stop.
+Alert when device runs for too much time.
+Alert when device is idle for too much time.
+Reminder alert for device idle and running pass the threshold.

+You can find logs in the ./log folder.

+There is also a file *_graph.csv you can use to analyse your data more easely.
+I use Google Sheet and a scatter point graph.

-There will also an email sent to the email you choose.
-The entire log will be sent in the email.
+Every alert an email is sent to the email you choose.
+The last start/stop event will be send in the body of the message.
-There is also an alert if the device didn't start for a period of time.

 # Improvement